Kasper-Schmidt/Kasper-Schmidt/README.md

 # Kasper Schmidt - Web Developer 🙋🏼‍♂️

 ## Background
 👨‍🎓 I hold a bachelor degree in Webdeveloper.
-I only have a Multimediadesigner degree. <br>
+I also have a Multimediadesigner degree. <br>

 ## Coding
 🐘 HTML and PHP <br>